charles-typ/starter-academic/content/publication/10-1145-3477132-3483561/index.md

   logic in the network fabric.
 We find that centralizing memory management in the network permits bandwidth and latency-efficient realization of in-network cache coherence protocols, while programmable switch ASICs support other memory management logic at line-rate.
-We realize these insights into MIND1, an in-network memory management unit for rack-scale disaggregation.
+We realize these insights into MIND, an in-network memory management unit for rack-scale disaggregation.
 MIND enables transparent resource elasticity while matching the performance of prior memory disaggregation proposals for real-world workloads.
-publication: '*Proceedings of the ACM SIGOPS 28th Symposium on Operating Systems Principles(SOSP)*'
+publication: '*Proceedings of the ACM SIGOPS 28th Symposium on Operating Systems Principles(SOSP 21)*'
 url_pdf: https://doi.org/10.1145/3477132.3483561
 url_code: https://github.com/Yale-NeRD/mind
 doi: 10.1145/3477132.3483561